 Once you finish testing the new Android Q beta, it's advisable to downgrade to the stable version of Android Pie.
 The downgrade process is the same as you did with the beta update, so follow the steps in this guide again, but trade out the Android Q beta file for the appropriate Android Pie RollBack package linked below.

-- Download: The Android Pie RollBack Package for OnePlus 6
+- Download: Android Pie RollBack Package for OnePlus 6

-- Download: The Android Pie RollBack Package for OnePlus 6T
+- Download: Android Pie RollBack Package for OnePlus 6T

-- Download: The Android Pie RollBack Package for OnePlus 7 Pro
+- Download: Android Pie RollBack Package for OnePlus 7 Pro

 After the downgrade finishes successfully, reboot your phone, then it'll wipe your data once again like before.
 After that finishes, you'll boot back into Android Pie where you can begin restoring your data then setting your phone back up to the way you had it previously.
 We have plenty more test versions of Android Q before the final release, so look forward to checking out the rest as they're released!